-- OCS Namespace: Your namespace within the OSISoft Cloud Services. - OCS Tenant ID: Your OSISoft Cloud Services tenant ID for your account. - OCS Client ID: Your OSISoft Cloud Services client ID for your account. - OCS Client Secret: Your OCS client secret. - Connection management (These should only be changed with guidance from support) - Sleep Time Retry: Number of seconds to wait before retrying the HTTP connection (Fledge doubles this time after each failed attempt). - Maximum Retry: Maximum number of times to retry connecting to the PI server. - HTTP Timeout: Number of seconds to wait before Fledge will time out an HTTP connection attempt. - Other (Rarely changed) - Integer Format: Used to match Fledge data types to the data type configured in PI.
+- OCS Namespace: Your namespace within OSIsoft Cloud Services. - OCS Tenant ID: Your OSIsoft Cloud Services Tenant ID for your account. - OCS Client ID: Your OSIsoft Cloud Services Client ID for your account. - OCS Client Secret: Your OSIsoft Cloud Services Client Secret.

+Connection management (These should only be changed with guidance from support)

+- Sleep Time Retry: Number of seconds to wait before retrying the HTTP connection (Fledge doubles this time after each failed attempt). - Maximum Retry: Maximum number of times to retry connecting to the PI server. - HTTP Timeout: Number of seconds to wait before Fledge will time out an HTTP connection attempt.

+- Integer Format: Used to match Fledge data types to the data type configured in PI.
 This defaults to int64 but may be set to any OMF data type compatible with integer data, e.g. int32. - Number Format: Used to match Fledge data types to the data type configured in PI.
-The defaults is float64 but may be set to any OMF datatype that supports floating point values. - Compression: Compress the readings data before sending it to the PI System.
+The default is float64 but may be set to any OMF datatype that supports floating point values. - Compression: Compress the readings data before sending them to OSIsoft Cloud Services.

-1.12 PI Connector Relay
+2.11 PI Connector Relay

-The PI Connector Relay was the original mechanism by which OMF data could be ingesting into a PI Server, this has since been replaced by the PI Web API OMF endpoint.
-It is recommended that all new deployments should use the PI Web API endpoint as the Connector Relay has now been discontinued by OSIsoft.
-To use the Connector Relay, open and sign into the PI Relay Data Connection Manager.
+The PI Connector Relay has been discontinued by OSIsoft.
+All new deployments should use the PI Web API endpoint.
+Existing installations will still be supported.
+The PI Connector Relay was the original mechanism by which OMF data could be ingesting into a PI Server.
+To use the PI Connector Relay, open and sign into the PI Relay Data Connection Manager.